Insect Bites

 • Flea: Flea bites cause an itchy welt on the skin which usually appears on the legs or the ankles.
 Fleas live on pets and can multiply quickly.

-• Lice: Lice hide in the hair; their bites cause an extremely itchy scalp.
+• Lice: Lice hide in the hair; their bites cause intense itching on the scalp.

-• Fly: Bites from horseflies or houseflies are painful and can appear as a welt that is very itchy.
+• Fly: Bites from horseflies or houseflies are painful and can appear as a welt on the bite site that is very itchy.

-• Chigger: These can be groups of welts, blisters, and hives that are itchy.
+• Chigger: These painful bites can be groups of welts, blisters, and hives that are itchy.

 Treatment of Insect Bites